+noise, noiseRepNum

-noise, noiseRepNum For development purposes only.
-These parameters allow investigating the effect of gaussian noise in the expression data on the accurracy of the tree for test data. doHeat Boolean.
-Set to FALSE not to plot the heatmaps for faster comoutation. verbose The integer level of verbosity.
-0 means silent and higher values produce more details of computation. naTolerance Upper threshold on the fraction of entries per gene that can be missing.
+For development purposes only.
+These parameters allow investigating the effect of gaussian noise in the expression data on the accurracy of the tree for test data.

+doHeat Boolean.
+Set to FALSE not to plot the heatmaps for faster comoutation.

+verbose The integer level of verbosity.
+0 means silent and higher values produce more naTolerance Upper threshold on the fraction of entries per gene that can be missing.
 Genes with a larger fraction of missing entries are ignored.
-For genes with smaller fraction of NA entries, the missing values are imputed from their average expression in the other samples.
-See check.pigengene.input.
+For genes with smaller fraction of NA entries, the missing values are imputed from their average expression

-This function passes the inut eigengenes and appropriate arguments C5.0 function from C50 package.
+This function passes the inut eigengenes and appropriate arguments to C5.0 function from C50 package.